technyon/nuki_hub/lib/espMqttClient/docs/index.md

 ### EMC_TASK_STACK_SIZE 5120

 Only used on ESP32.
 Sets the stack size (in words) of the MQTT client worker task.

+### EMC_MULTIPLE_CALLBACKS

+This macro is by default not enabled so you can add a single callbacks to an event.
+Assigning a second will overwrite the existing callback.
+When enabling multiple callbacks, multiple callbacks (with uint32_t id) can be assigned.
+Removing is done by referencing the id.

 ### EMC_USE_WATCHDOG 0